 Permitted expenses for CLAS DIIF awards include, but are not limited to, travel expenses for invited speakers; costs associated with putting on an event; supplies and materials required for an event or project; honoraria; and student assistants.

-The DIIF does not cover individual faculty research projects (unless the application explicitly details how that project engages a broad CLAS audience) or projects better suited to other CLAS grant programs (Dissemination Grants, CRISP, and ACT).
+The DIIF does not cover individual faculty, staff or student research projects unless the application explicitly details how that project will be dissemenated to a broad CLAS audience, or projects better suited to other CLAS grant programs (Dissemination Grants, CRISP, and ACT).
 DIIF grants should be expended within twelve months of the award unless other arrangements are proposed as part of the application.
 A one-page report indicating how the goals and outcomes of your project were met is required one month after the project’s completion.
 Awardees who fail to submit this report will not be eligible for future DIIF grants.
 Awardees are also expected to submit suitable elements of the project (photos, video, description, etc.) for the DIIF showcase on the CLAS website.

 Proposals will be evaluated based on merit.
 Proposals that encourage collaboration among faculty, staff, and students will receive preference.
 If a student applies without a faculty or staff collaborator, the Council might try to pair the student with a project mentor.
 Projects that incorporate an intersectional approach to diversity – exploring the ways categories and identities intersect – will also receive priority.